 - Nikka, Alexsandra and Naoe begin carving the Matryoshka dolls for Hikari, and although they’re off to a strong start, with Naoe carving an intricate dog that is mistaken to be a cat, Hikari awakens and wonder what’s going on.
 The straw that breaks the camel’s back is Waltrud appearing with an evergreen tree and loudly announcing that she’s hoping Hikari will enjoy their efforts at a Saturnus festival.
 The secret out, Waltrud is sent on a second punishment assignment.

 - Waltrud and Edytha stumble on some mushrooms while hunting for ingredients such that Sadako can cook a reasonable Christmas dinner.
-This seventh episode also sets the record for most number of unique facial expressions from Edytha: capable of maintaining a neutral expression under most circumstances, it is either pleasant or amusing to see her expressing her feelings, and here, she sports a soppy expression following their find.
+Continuing with unique facial expressions from Edytha, who is typically capable of maintaining a neutral expression under most circumstances, it is pleasant and amusing to see her expressing her feelings, and here, she sports a soppy expression following their find.